toptensoftware/mk.js/readme.md

   dependencies are older than the output file, the rule's action is skipped.
 * `action` - the action to invoke for this rule
 * `subject` - the name of the file to display when running a file action
-* `condition` - a callback to determine if the rule is applicable.
+* `enabled` - a callback to determine if the rule is applicable.
 If defined and evaluates to `false` the rule is ignored.
 * `mkdir` - for file rules, if true creates the output file's directory if doesn't already exist.
 * `needsBuild` - called for files that wouldn't normally need to be built as an extra check to trigger the build.